pokai-huang0828/wk_tools/README.md

 ### `get_copy_data.py`

-This script fetches clipboard data from the connected Android device.
+This script fetches clipboard data from the connected Android device, allowing you to programmatically access the contents of the clipboard.

-#### Key Functions:
+#### Key Functions

 - **`run_adb_command(command)`**: Executes an ADB shell command and returns the output.
 - **`get_clipboard_data()`**: Retrieves the clipboard data from the device.

 ### `get_infor.py`

-This script retrieves general information about the connected Android device.
+This script retrieves general information about the connected Android device, providing a comprehensive overview of the device's specifications and status.

-#### Key Functions:
+#### Key Functions

 - **`run_adb_command(command)`**: Executes an ADB shell command and returns the output.
 - **`get_device_property(device, prop)`**: Retrieves a specific property from the device.
-- **`get_device_info(device)`**: Retrieves comprehensive information about the device including manufacturer, model, Android version, kernel version, serial number, IMEI numbers, and Android ID.
+- **`get_device_info(device)`**: Retrieves comprehensive information about the device, including manufacturer, model, Android version, kernel version, serial number, IMEI numbers, and Android ID.

 ### `get_tap_coordinates.py`

-This script listens for tap events on the connected Android device and extracts the touch coordinates.
+This script listens for tap events on the connected Android device and extracts the touch coordinates, which can be useful for UI automation and testing.

-#### Key Functions:
+#### Key Functions

 - **`run_adb_command(command)`**: Executes an ADB shell command and returns the output.
 - **`get_event_number()`**: Identifies the event number for the touchscreen.
 - **`listen_for_tap_events(event_number)`**: Listens for touch events and extracts coordinates.